Do Go On - 397 - Aviator Charles Kingsford Smith

 and the two took off from Richmond outside of Sydney on the 10th of January.

-The flight was expected to take about 14 hours, but just over 12 hours into the flight,
+The flight was expected to take about 14 hours, but just over 12 hours.

-signals from their plane, the Aotearoa, ceased abruptly.
+But just over 12 hours into the flight, signals from their plane, the Altieroa, ceased abruptly.

-From his great aviation website I found, wikipedia.org.
+From his great aviation website I found, Wikipedia.org.

-Oh, W for wings.
+Oh, that'll be for wings.

 That's right.